AF-VCD/bullet-scraper/README.md

 After scraping all the bullets, I ran them all through a perl script to uniformly format them and merge them into one final text file output.

 Several of the source websites had bullets organized into categories.
 I wanted to keep this project simple and just scrape a dumb list of all bullets.
 In the unlikely event that this becomes a more serious effort, some work can be done to cross-link categories between the different sites and include tags for each bullet based on content.

+The underlying purpose of this project is to provide a training data source for a machine learning model that can "auto-generate" bullets.